 Corticosteroids have been used to decrease the risk of encephalopathic reactions.

-Pentamidine can help prevent T. b. gambiense infection, but it may damage pancreatic β-cells, resulting in insulin release and hypoglycemia followed later by diabetes; thus, it is seldom used for prophylaxis.
+Pentamidine can help prevent T. b. gambiense infection, but it may damage pancreatic beta cells, resulting in insulin release and hypoglycemia followed later by diabetes; thus, it is no longer used for prophylaxis.

 African trypanosomiasis is caused by Trypanosoma brucei gambiense in West and Central Africa and by T. b. rhodesiense in East Africa; tsetse flies are the main vector.

 There are 3 stages of disease: cutaneous, hemolymphatic, and CNS (sleeping sickness).

 Diagnose using light microscopy of blood (thin or thick smears) or another fluid sample.